jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 I suspect that the _seeming angry person_ did not read the entire article before pouring out his rants about that short phrase (that short phrase is even ended with a question mark)!
 -->

 > ...
-The Database **isn’t an important decision?**
+The Database **isn't an important decision?**

 Firstly, to answer the question of the "Neutral person", yes...

 I had read the article before, and I visit it from time to time.
 The first time I read it, it took me about three days of rereading it and analyzing the example before I was able to make sense of what Uncle Bob is trying to say.
 (I was not not yet very familiar with things like this in software development so it took time for me to understand them.)

-And about that statement: "the database isn't important" ...
+And about that statement: "the database isn't an important decision" ...

 I think Uncle Bob is misinterpreted in here.
 I can see how he can be easily misinterpreted by how those sentences were constructed.
 I experienced the misinterpretation firsthand when I read the article again after seeing the "Neutral person"'s comment of _"Did you even read what you shared?"_ above.
 After discovering that part, I said to myself, "What?
 Uncle Bob said that? ....
 Wait, wait...
 Let's read it again..."